ReachableCEO/MarkdownResume-Pipeline/README.md

     - [Outputs](#outputs)
   - [Production Use](#production-use)

+## Quick licensing.
+One

+- Only the code is covered by the AGOL v3.0 only.
+Data files are excluded.

+- Any data files you pass to the code and any generated outputs are excluded from the AGPL v3.0.
+You retain all rights under applicable law to any input and output data.
+- This also includes anything you do with the illustrative example files included.
+They are not considered derivative works.

+- Any use, inclusion , consumption of the code in source or binary or micro service etc form is covered under AGOL v3.0 only.

 ## Introduction

 Resume formatting/publication/management is difficult, tedious, annoying etc. The @ReachableCEO has hacked the process and made it easy!
 This repository is the core build scripts, templates etc used for resume management.
 It's meant as one half of a complete solution.